ang037/DP-HLS/docs/docs/index.md

 git clone git@github.com:TurakhiaLab/DP-HLS.git
 ```

-**Step 2: Install the required dependencies.**
+### Step 2: Install the required dependencies

 Please make sure the following dependencies are installed in your system.

 - g++ >= 4.8.5
 - Python > 3.6

-**Step 3: Build and simulate the kernel.**
+### Step 3: Build and simulate the kernel

-Run the following command to build and simulate the kernel
+Once the repository is cloned and dependencies are installed, run the following command to build and simulate the kernel.

 ```bash
 mkdir build && cd build